28 interesting facts about Monaco

 23. Monaco is one of 27 countries that does not have a single UNESCO World Heritage Site.

 24. One of Monaco’s most famous tourist attractions is the Musée Océanographique de Monaco.
-Opened in 1910, the huge aquarium contains 450 of marine species, sustained by 250,000 litres of freshly pumped seawater per day.
+Opened in 1910, the huge aquarium contains 450 marine species, sustained by 250,000 liters of freshly pumped seawater per day.

 A child looks at fish in the aquarium in Monaco